bitfloat/bitfield/README.md

 It is also possible to use other functions that return flags, where it is required to provide a name and a concise yet expressive description, which is otherwise automatically provided by the `bf_*` function.
-Then you need to keep in mind:
+To help with growing bits from other functions, various naming-rules are important to keep in mind:

-3.  chose name and description so that they reflect the outcome of the mapping function.
-If the function tests whether a value is `NA` and returns `TRUE` if the value is `NA`, the name and description should indicate that the bit flag is `TRUE == 1` when an `NA` value has been found.
+1.  if you are mapping a boolean value, the bit flags will be `FALSE == 0` and `TRUE == 1`.
+2.  if you are mapping cases, they will be assigned a sequence of numbers that are encoded by their respective binary representation, i.e. if there are 3 cases (which takes up 2 bits), the bit flags will be `case 1 = 01`, `case 2 == 10` and `case 3 == 11`, and so on.
+    Any observation that is not part of any case, will be `case 0 == 00`.
+3.  if you are mapping a numeric value, the bit flag will be determined by the (floating-point) precision (i.e., the total number of digits of the integer and the decimal part), where a higher precision consumes more bits.
 4. A concise rule to name flags should follow the same rule used by the `bf_*` functions, where the functional aspect is followed by the variable that is tested, for example `distinct_x_y` when columns `x`